FAQ

 How big is the power plant?

-The physical footprint of one power plant is about half an acre (0.2 ha), or less than one-third the size of a standard football (soccer) pitch.
+The physical footprint of one power plant is 0.3 acres (0.1 ha), or less than one-third the size of a standard football (soccer) pitch.
 The PWR-20’s compact footprint allows for co-location with industrial sites and deployment of multiple units on a site.

 What type of reactor does Last Energy use?